krestomatio/container_builder/README.md

 **Krestomatio Managed Service:**

-This project supports Krestomatio, a managed service for Moodle™ e-learning platforms.
-Learn more about Krestomatio at [Krestomatio website](https://krestomatio.com).
+This project is used by Krestomatio, a service offering managed Moodle™ e-learning platform.
+Visit the [Krestomatio: Managed E-learning Platforms](https://krestomatio.com) to learn more.